disraptor/disraptor/README.md

 ### Introduction

 The plugin does two things. *One*, it allows an administrator of a Discourse forum to configure routes from the Discourse instance to your web application. *Two*, it hooks into Discourse’s routing mechanism and redirects all requests to the configured source paths to their target URLs.
-Disraptor will render documents obtain with such a redirection inside the Discourse instance.
-In other words, Disraptor effectively turns Discourse in a reverse proxy for your web application.
+Disraptor will render documents obtained with such a redirection inside the Discourse instance.
+In other words, Disraptor effectively turns Discourse into a reverse proxy for your web application.

 Here are a few examples of possible route configurations: